-Medical quackery upsets me very, very much
+Medical quackery in the US upsets me very, very much

 So I get this email from my sister today (directed at the whole family), and finally just kinda snapped.
 This is the one who also has refused vaccines for her children due to the stupid vaccine fright garbage, and is a complete biblical literalist to the point where science in general offends her.

 This is fascinating and encouraging news!
 The research I have done on cancer lines up totally with the logic of this treatment.